WojMen/discord-bot-BeefWifHIV/README.md

 - searches for keywords and ETH/SOL addresses
 - each potential post is being sent to channel

-### Monitor eth gwei
+### Monitor gwei

-- updates specified channel(right click channed to get its ID) with actual fast gwei price form etherscan
+- updates every 5mins specified channel (right click channed to get its ID)\
+  with actual gwei (fast gwei price form etherscan)

-### Ping gwei min
+### Ping gwei

 - notify user when specified threholds is achieved
-- as a second parameter u can pass users/roles to ping also
+- as a second parameter u can also pass users/roles to ping alongside you

 # TODO